MichaelCurrin/twitterverse/docs/tweets/README.md

 This app uses the Twitter Search API to search for tweets by queries.
 However, Twitter limits you to only get tweets created in the _past week_, even if specify a longer date range in the query.

-If you know a Twitter profiles's handle or ID, you can get all their tweets historically, back to some years ago.
+If you know a Twitter profile's handle or ID, you can get all their tweets historically, back to some years ago.

 If you know a tweet's ID, you can fetch that tweet to create or update it locally.